 A Binary Template usually only reads data from one file at a time and cannot modify any files; however, it is sometimes useful to have a Binary Template read from or write to another file (for example, if a dataset is split across multiple files or to write log files).
 Templates must be granted permission to read from or write to other files and these permissions can be controlled with the Permission Options dialog, as accessed by clicking 'Tools > Options...' on the menu and selecting Permissions from the list.
 As one exception, a Template is allowed to create a new file with the FileNew function and write to that file without special permissions (using FPrintf for example), but to save the file to disk the Template must have write permissions.
-As well, Templates must be granted permission to call functions inside external dynamic link libraries as described in the External (DLL) Functions in Scripts help topic.
+As well, Templates must be granted permission to call functions inside external dynamic link libraries as described in the External (DLL) Functions help topic.

 The Global Permissions toggles can be used to deny all Templates from reading other files, writing to other files, or executing functions in external DLLs.
 If the deny read, write or execute Global Permission is turned off and a Template attempts to perform one of these operations, a dialog similar to below will be displayed to ask the user for permission.
 Any permissions granted are displayed in the Template Permissions table below.
 Read requests can be generated by using the FileOpen function and write requests can be generated by using any of the write functions or the FileSave function.
 If the Global Permissions are set to deny for read, write or execute, then the read, write or execute columns in the Template Permissions table are ignored.